 Yet in this life our hunger will never be fully satisfied, nor our thirst fully quenched.
 True, we receive the satisfaction which the beatitude promises.
 But our hunger is satisfied only to break out again.
 Even the promise of Jesus that whoever drinks of the water he gives 'will never thirst' is fulfilled only if we keep drinking.
 (John 4:13-14; 7:37)

-In my opinion, relationship with God is a large part of the joy of following Christ.
+For me, one of the greatest joys of following Christ is simply sitting in His presence.
 It was through that hunger and thirst that I, a redeemed sinner, moved beyond head knowledge into a relationship with God.
 It was only by satisfying that hunger and thirst for Him by devouring His Word, spending time with Him in prayer and yielding to the Holy Spirit did my life begin to change.
 Obedience to the Word of God is essential.
 This is where the healing of my mind, my will and my emotions began.
 It was a process.

 For He satisfies the longing soul, And fills the hungry soul with goodness.
 Psalm 107:9